 When does spousal support end?
 How do I end it?

-How long spousal support is paid depends on the facts of your situation.
+How long is paid depends on the facts of your situation.
 Here are some general rules:

 - Spousal support always ends when the support recipient dies.

-- Spousal support does not always end when the support payor dies.
-Spousal support may continue after the support payor's death if there is life insurance or assets (like an RRSP) from which spousal support can still be paid.
-But the Family Responsibility Office will not enforce support orders against the estate of the support payor.
+- Spousal support does not always end when the support dies.
+Spousal support may continue after the support payor's death if there is life insurance or (like an RRSP) from which spousal support can still be paid.
+But the will not enforce support orders against the estate of the support payor.